ut-ras/ras_site_old/README.md

 will be compiled to the directory "_site" while Jekyll locally hosts the site at 127.0.0.1:4000.

-Related posts are calculated via Jekyll's latent semantic indexing.
-For this to work properly, Jekyll claims it requires the "classifier-reborn" Ruby gem.

 ### Tips

 Jekyll is scripted in the [Liquid](https://jekyllrb.com/docs/templates/)